Raphael-Boichot/Mitsubishi-M64282FP-dashcam/SD/README.md

 - **fixedExposure:** 0 = auto-exposure, 1 = fixed exposure, for astrophotography for example;
 - **fixedDelay:** max is 65535 (about 1 second), min is 48 (about 0.768 ms);
 - **fixedDivider:** clock divider, the more, the longer the exposure.
 For example 2 double the exposure time;
-- **lookupTableRGB565:** Colorscale for display, may increase comfort and contrast, go to [this fancy site](https://herrzatacke.github.io/gradient-values/) to generate your own (just copy paste table of values to the json);
+- **lookupTableRGB565:** Colorscale for display, may increase comfort and contrast, go to [this other fancy site](https://herrzatacke.github.io/gradient-values/) to generate your own (just copy paste table of values to the json);
 - **exposurexWindow:** exposure box width in pixels, centered (max is 128, whole image);
 - **exposureyWindow:** exposure box heigth in pixels, centered (max is 120, whole image);
 - **focusPeaking:** 0 = normal mode, 1 = [focus peaking](https://en.wikipedia.org/wiki/Focus_peaking) activated;